 So says Angelika Arutyunova, a feminist resourcing activist, facilitator, strategist, thought leader, and somatic practitioner.

-Yet, in today’s era of urgency, crisis and rapid change, it can feel like the world is spinning off its axis.
-You might need to make fast decisions that will have long-term implications.
-You might be struggling to “do it all” while still showing up with kindness and clarity for yourself, your team and your community.
-How can you embody the presence Angelika talks about?
-What practical tools can we all use to be more aware of when we are—and are not—doing that?
+In these times of rapid change, it can sometimes feel impossible to stay on top of everything and show up with kindness and clarity for yourself, your team and your community.
+How then, can you embody the presence Angelika talks about?
+What practical tools can we all use to notice when we are aligned with that presence–or not?

-In September’s Leap of Leadership meet-up, we’ll be joined by Angelika to practice this somatic awareness together.
-Through a blend of guided practices and candid conversation about her own humbling journey of recognizing and unlearning harmful patterns, this session will support you to better understand some of the habitual emotional responses and protective armour you carry.
+In September’s Leap of Leadership meet-up, Angelika will guide us through “centering in action,” practices that help build somatic awareness.
+Through a blend of embodied exercises and candid reflections from her own humbling journey of recognizing and unlearning harmful patterns, this session will support you to better understand some of the habitual emotional responses and protective armour you carry.

 Angelika Arutyunova is an international social justice leader, resource activist, and somatic practitioner with over 20 years of experience bridging philanthropy and movements.
 She has co-founded pioneering funds such as FRIDA: The Young Feminist Fund and Dalan Fund, and held leadership roles at the Global Fund for Women and AWID, where she led landmark research on “Where is the Money for Women’s Rights” and directed the 2016 AWID International Forum.